mulesoft-catalyst/cicd-gocd-example/README.md

 # Environment Config

-For this example we will use a containairized version of GoCD Server and Agent, both created using a **Docker** image.
+For this example we'll use a containairized version of GoCD Server and Agent, both created using a **Docker** image.

 ## GoCD Config